AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/OTHER SQL/Other PostgreSQL statements.md

 |EXPLAIN|N/A|
 |INSERT|N/A|
 |ROLLBACK|N/A|
-|SELECT|Hologres does not support all the commands of the `SELECT` statement: The following commands are unsupported:-   CUBE SET UP
+|SELECT|Hologres does not support all the commands of the `SELECT` statement.
+The following commands are not supported:-   WITH RECURSIVE
--   GROUPING SET UP
--   CUBE ROLL UP
--   GROUPING ROLL UP
--   WITH RECURSIVE
--   NULL FIRST and NULL LAST
--   INTERSECT and EXCEPT
 -   TABLESAMPLE
 -   LOCKING
 -   ONLY |